lctdulac/centrale-reinforcement-learning/traffic/README.md

 ```
 A test file with plots will be created in the model folder.

-This code as been adapted from the following repository : https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control/tree/master/TLCS .
+This code has been adapted from the following repository : https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control/tree/master/TLCS .